Guests and Non-Resident Use of Facilities

 - Once registered, the system will maintain and ongoing record of a resident’s, as well as an apartment’s history of guests in the Residential Community.

 - All guests must be mutually agreed upon by ALL assigned roommates as negotiated through roommate agreements and community agreements.
 In the event a roommate does not consent, students and their guests may meet in common areas including Residential Community lounges.
 Once a guest register, the system will record all guests’ visits to campus.

 SF State residential students are responsible for the behavior of their guests and may be subject to disciplinary action if their guest violates University regulations.
 The University reserves the right to deny guest visitation privileges on a limited or permanent basis.
 These individuals may be considered trespassers and subject to arrest.
 Guests will not be allowed on campus during orientation, during exam periods, and other times as determined and notified by Residential Life.

-- Groups of Non-Residents - Non-Resident groups may not use the Residential Hall facilities.
+Non-Resident groups may not use the Residential Hall facilities.
 Campus and off-campus groups cannot use residential facilities for their meetings.
 Clubs, fraternities, and sororities may not meet in the buildings.
 Inquiries regarding facility use should be directed to the Director of Residential Life.

 Building entrances are posted with signs indicating the buildings are closed to the public and only Residents and their approved guests may enter.
 These signs give you and the Residential Life Staff the right to ask non-approved guests to leave and subject violators to possible arrest.
 The residential facilities are living quarters for students who pay to live here; they are not public buildings and are not accessible to non-residents and the public.
 If you permit a non-approved guest to stay in the facilities, you may be charged a fee for that guest.